Kempton Mares' Hurdle

 The Kempton Mares' Hurdle, run under the sponsored title of the Racing TV Mares' Hurdle, is a Listed National Hunt hurdle race in Great Britain which is open to mares aged four years or older.
-It is run at Kempton over a distance of about 3 miles and 110 yards (4,929 metres), and during its running there are twelve hurdles to be jumped.
+It is run at Kempton over a distance of about 2 miles and 5 furlongs (4,224 metres), and during its running there are ten hurdles to be jumped.
 The race is scheduled to take place each year in November.

 First run in 2007, the Kempton Mares' Hurdle was won by Refinement who was trained by Jonjo O'Neill and ridden by AP McCoy.
 The race, originally called Friends of Nigel Clark Mares' Only Hurdle, was set up in memory of the course's steward Nigel Clark.
 Since 2008 the race has had a number of sponsors including Starlight Children's Foundation, Ladbrokes and Coolmore Stud until 2012 when OLBG.com became the race sponsors and the race became known as the OLBG Mares' Hurdle.
-Racing TV have sponsored the race since 2019.
+Copybet have sponsored the race since 2025.
+Prior to 2024 it was run over 3 miles and half a furlong.

 The Kempton Mares' Hurdle was the second race of the OLBG Mares' Road to Cheltenham, a series set up to help improve the quality of mares in National Hunt Racing.